 Bigger Sky Kids Provide Positive Message

-Barb Olson, program director, said the program started in 2017 and is now enjoying consistent success.
-She along with a sister and a cousin came up with the idea to provide the art based offering in Wolf Point.
+The program started in 2017 and is now enjoying consistent success.
+Barb Olson, program director, along with a sister and a cousin came up with the idea to provide the art-based offering in Wolf Point.

-Olson retired from teaching in 2021 after a long career in Wolf Point.
+Olson retired from teaching in 2021 after a career in Wolf Point.
 Her sister, who has a strong background in fund-raising, was able to attract many corporate donors to support the program.
-There are also important local sponsors including the Wolf Point Elks Lodge and First Lutheran Church, who provides a low rental rent for the group to use the church’s basement.
+There are also important local sponsors including the Wolf Point Elks Lodge and First Lutheran Church, who provides a low rental rent for the group to use the church’s education center.

 Corporate donations have included $23,550 from the Dennis and Phyllis Washington Foundation in February 2021 that will fully fund instructor Cathryn Reitler McIntyre’s class in studio art for three years.
 In January 2021, the MDU Resources Foundation provided a grant in support of Nakoda dance, stories and history.
 The MDU award matches the Montana Art Council’s grant of July 2020 which funded 50 percent of the project cost.
 Montana Arts Council provided an artist in community grant for 2021, in support of McIntyre.
 The Montana Dakota Utilities announced in January of 2020 a $3,900 match for the Montana Art Council’s grant for McIntyre.